JoyeLuo/trackit/README.md

 filePath - Path to the file to be read relative to repoPath

 numberOfPrevVersions - The number of file revisions to be read.

+Dependencies :

+Git needs to be installed.

+The jar files in lib folder need to be in the classpath.

+Built with Java 7